dolmades/dolmades-cli/docs/MAIN.md

-# Dolmades 1.0 "the goglizer"
+# "The Goglizer" - Dolmades 1.0

 ## Introduction